Hosted by University of Maryland, College Park

 October 19-21, 2016

-The symposium will begin at The Phillips Collection on Wednesday, October 19 with a public keynote lecture given by Paul B. Jaskot, Professor of Art History at DePaul University, on the theme “Digital Art History: Old Problems, New Debates, and Critical Potentials.”
-On Thursday and Friday, October 20-21, sessions in College Park (for invitees and livestreamed audience) will include roundtables, break-out sessions, lightning round presentations, and plenaries.
-Topics of discussion will include collaborative, trans-disciplinary models of research; the implications of data-driven approaches to art history and the humanities; legal and ethical obligations of scholars and museum professionals engaging art history in the digital world; and the innovative array of objects for study presupposed by digital art history.
+The symposium began at The Phillips Collection on Wednesday, October 19 with a public keynote lecture given by Paul B. Jaskot, Professor of Art History at DePaul University, on the theme “Digital Art History: Old Problems, New Debates, and Critical Potentials.”
+On Thursday and Friday, October 20-21, sessions in College Park included roundtables, break-out sessions, lightning round presentations, and plenaries.
+Topics of discussion included collaborative, trans-disciplinary models of research; the implications of data-driven approaches to art history and the humanities; legal and ethical obligations of scholars and museum professionals engaging art history in the digital world; and the innovative array of objects for study presupposed by digital art history.

 Art History at the University of Maryland, College Park

 The symposium, Art History in Digital Dimensions, is a joint enterprise of the Department of Art History and Archaeology and the Maryland Institute for Technology in the Humanities at the University of Maryland, College Park.
 The convening had its origins in November 2014, when a distinguished committee of international scholars and curators met on campus for a two-day planning meeting sponsored by the Samuel H. Kress Foundation.
 This meeting resulted in the design of an innovative, interactive agenda addressing, among other themes, the future of training in the digital humanities, art history, and museology.
 A collective goal was to establish a blueprint for more effectively integrating digital culture into the worlds of teaching, scholarship, cultural heritage, and museum practice.